Immigration policy of the first Trump administration: Sanctuary cities

+As of November 2024, one suggestion by the incoming Trump administration, is to deny federal funds to sanctuary cities and states who block ICE's attempts at deporting migrants.
+For example, Denver's Mayor, Mike Johnston, has stated that he would protest deportations and be willing to go to jail for it.
+Donald Trump's 'border czar', Tom Homan, responding on Fox News, stated that he would be willing to imprison Johnston on this basis.

 Asylum restrictions

-On April 29, 2019, President Trump ordered new restrictions on asylum seekers at the Mexican border — including application fees and work permit restraints — and directed that cases in the already clogged immigration courts be settled within 180 days.
+On April 29, 2019, President Trump ordered new restrictions on asylum seekers at the Mexican border – including application fees and work permit restraints – and directed that cases in the already clogged immigration courts be settled within 180 days.

 DNA Checks

 On May 2, 2019, Department of Homeland Security announced that it had stepped up its collection of biometric data from migrant families to include a DNA testing pilot program and the fingerprinting of children under the age of 14.

 Executive actions

 According to the Migration Policy Institute, the Trump administration took over four hundred executive actions on immigration between January 2017 and July 2020.
 These changes limited asylum, banned entry from a list of countries (initially seven, but later expanded to thirteen), sought to deter cross-border immigration from Mexico and Central America, rescinded temporary protected status for immigrants from a series of countries, expanded limits on legal immigration through the "public charge" rule, and drastically reduced admissions of refugees, among other policy shifts.